 - Credit Scoring: One of the most important factors in loan eligibility is credit score.
 Credit scoring is a statistical method of assessing the credit risk of a potential or existing customer.
 A borrower’s credit score is a numerical representation of their creditworthiness.
 In order to get a accurate picture of the borrower’s creditworthiness, lenders will often look at multiple factors such as payment history, credit utilization, outstanding debt, length of credit history, credit mix, new credit inquiries, employment history, current financial status, etc. Payment history is the most heavily weighted factor in most credit scoring models, followed by credit utilization.
 Other factors such as length of credit history, credit mix, and new credit inquiries may also be considered in some models.
 However, manually assessing all of these factors can be time-consuming and expensive.
 Additionally, human lenders are often biased, which can lead to inaccurate decision-making.
 Machine learning can be used to automate the credit scoring process.
 Credit scoring models are mathematical algorithms that lenders use to forecasting an individual’s credit risk.
 Credit risk is the probability of suffering a loss due to a borrower’s non-payment of a loan.
-Credit scoring models are generally based on machine learning algorithms that analyze different features as listed before in order to predict their future behavior.
+Credit scoring models are generally based on machine learning algorithms such as logistic regression, decision trees that analyze different features as listed before in order to predict their future behavior.
 The accuracy of these predictions is important in order to make sound lending decisions.
 There are many different types of credit scoring models, but the most common ones used by lenders are the FICO score and the VantageScore.
 Credit scoring models are typically developed using historical data from a large population of consumers.
 Feature selection and engineering are important steps in the development of a credit scoring model.
 Once a model is developed, it can be used to score new consumers in real-time using machine learning.
 This is not only more efficient than manual credit scoring, but it also leads to more accurate decisions.
 Credit scoring models are constantly being updated and refined as more data becomes available.

 - Income Verification: Another important factor in loan eligibility is income.
 It is a process that lenders use to confirm that an applicant has the financial means to repay a loan.
 Lenders need to verify the borrower’s income in order to assess their ability to repay the loan.
 This process can be time-consuming, as it typically requires reviewing tax returns or pay stubs.
 Additionally, borrowers may falsify their income in order to qualify for a loan.
 Also, income verification can be a challenge, particularly for those who are self-employed or have multiple sources of income.
 The information related to income is typically provided in the form of tax returns, pay stubs, or bank statements.
 And, it is really cumbersome and time taking for humans to do a great job given the volume of request for loan eligibility.
 This is where machine learning / AI comes to the rescue.
 Machine learning can be used to automate the income verification process.
 By using data from previous loan applications, tax returns, bank statements, machine learning models can learn to identify patterns that are predictive of loan default.
 These patterns can then be used to automatically verify the income of new loan applicants.
 Classification models can be used to classify whether the income got verified or move the application to exception workflow which can then be processed by the humans.
 This is not only more efficient than manual income verification, but it also leads to more accurate decisions.